uwumarogie/uwumarogie/README.md

 ## 🧑🏻‍💻 About Me

-I'm a Full Stack Developer who specializes in building scalable and flexible web applications.
+I'm a Computer Science Student at the Technical Unviversity of Munich and a Full Stack Developer with a track record in building scalable and flexible web applications.
+I don't just want to write code, I want to write efficient software that tackles real world problems.

 <br />